 - Commercial interest/entity is any for-profit entity producing, marketing, reselling, or distributing health-care goods to be consumed by or used on patients (e.g., pharmaceutical or device companies). - Conflict of Interest (COI) refers to any relationship or other set of known circumstances that has the potential to bias, or that might be reasonably perceived by others to bias, an individual's judgment, conduct, or other work. - Financial COIs include any relationship for which one receives remuneration or inkind benefits that could be perceived to affect one's judgment in the evaluation of specific recommendations.
-These include holdings in individual investments (e.g. holdings in stocks, stock options, warrants, bonds, or any form of direct investment of pharmaceutical or device companies), and patents associated with licensing, and/or financial or in-kind benefit; and these include such holdings held by the guideline participant, their spouse, domestic or life partner, dependent children, and minors living in the same household (per IRS definition). - Intellectual COIs include any activities that create the potential for attachment to a specific predetermined point of view that could be perceived to affect one's judgment in the evaluation of specific recommendations or suggestions. - Related content areas are those that are aligned with the clinical questions and/or PICO elements (patient-intervention-comparator-outcomes) to be addressed within the guideline.
+These include holdings in individual stock shares/options/warrants, and patents associated with licensing, and/or financial or in-kind benefit; and these include such holdings held by the guideline participant, their spouse, domestic or life partner, dependent children, and minors living in the same household. - Intellectual COIs include any activities that create the potential for attachment to a specific predetermined point of view that could be perceived to affect one's judgment in the evaluation of specific recommendations or suggestions. - Related content areas are those that are aligned with the clinical questions and/or PICO elements (patient-intervention-comparator-outcomes) to be addressed within the quideline.